CodeForBaltimore/Bmore-Responsive/docs/index.md

 - identifying hospitals lacking power during a natural disaster
 - assuring safety of hikers in a national park during a snow storm

+This system will make use of digital services and modern methodologies to automate and simplify parts of the check-in process to help the municipality prioritize its call/check-in list and response plan.
+Additionally, the system will validate contact information regularly during non-emergency times to ensure the municipality has the most up-to-date information for each entity.

 ## What does it do?

 Bmore-Responsive provides the following primary features via a secure REST API: